SamuelLiebana/samuelliebana.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Causal Inference in the MOS6502
-description: a project with a background image
+description: Applying causal discovery methods to switching data from the MOS6502 microprocessor.
-img: assets/img/12.jpg
+img: assets/mos6502.png
 importance: 1
-category: work
+category: research
 ---

 Every project has a beautiful feature showcase page.